sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

 You thought to yourself.
 You kinda wanted to see it all if you could, though that depended on your staying safe... and your stamina.
 "Not really.
 I figure I'd visit the different villages first, see the sights, maybe try to visit the Zoras and the Rito if I can.
 I'd have wanted to visit the castle too, but, well..."

 Your friend nodded, understanding.
 Even for those that weren't quite familiar with the Calamity, the aura surrounding Hyrule Castle made it quite clear it was not somewhere to tread for civilians.
 "Well, let's see...
 I think a neighbour of mine has- Ah!
 Just the person I was thinking of!"
 Her attention had been suddenly diverted to someone behind you, and you turned to see a young lady in her 30s, carrying an empty wooden bucket past the inn toward the stream that passed through the village.
-"I was just speaking to this lovely young tourist, Lin.
+"I was just speaking to this lovely young tourist, Uma.
 You're the one that has that pen pal in Kakariko, right?"

 "That's me, yes."
-Lin, with brown eyes and long hair tied up in a bun, smiled.
+Uma, with green eyes and white hair neatly tied up in a ponytail, smiled.
 "I've been meaning to catch up with them, actually.
-All the recent happenings have put my children at the forefront as you know, dear Carrie."
+All the recent happenings have put my children at the forefront as you know, dear Prima."

-Carrie, the innkeeper you had been speaking to, nodded.
+Prima, the innkeeper you had been speaking to, nodded.
 "Well, traveller - what is *your* name, by the way?"

 "I'm (Y/N).
 It's a pleasure."

 "Likewise.
-Lin, this young traveller is visiting Hyrule and wishes to see the sights.
+Uma, this young traveller is visiting Hyrule and wishes to see the sights.
 What say you if we paid them to take a letter up to your friend in Kakariko Village?"

-Lin smiled.
+Uma smiled.
 "I think that's a great idea.
 I would only have to write it first."

 "Of course.
 (Y/N), would you be so kind as to do that for us on your way?"

 "Gladly."
 You beamed.
 "Thank you so much."

-"Of course," Carrie waved her hand, as if this was no big gesture to her.
+"Of course," Prima waved her hand, as if this was no big gesture to her.
 "I'm only too happy to help a friendly face get by.
-Shall we convene at lunch tomorrow then, Lin?"
+Shall we convene at lunch tomorrow then, Uma?"

-"Sounds good, Carrie.
+"Sounds good, Prima.
 I'll meet you both then - I best get some water boiling for the kids' baths."

-"Of course, Lin.
+"Of course, Uma.
 Take care."
-Carrie smiled warmly and waved toward her as Lin began to move.
+Prima smiled warmly and waved toward her as Uma began to move.
 You followed suit as well.

 You turned back toward the innkeeper.
 "Thank you again - you don't know just how much this gesture means to me."